Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Paternoster takeover of F. W. Woolworth makes front page news in the Financial Times on 1st October 1982

 When Paternoster's takeover of F.W.
-Woolworth hit the news on 1 October 1982 many pundits considered it to be a gamble with a high likelihood of failure.
+Woolworth hit the news on 1 October 1982 many pundits rated it a gamble with a high likelihood of failure.

-Seventeen years later in 1999, the Kingfisher Group CEO Sir Geoffrey Mulcahy, who had been part of the original Consortium, revealed that the speed of the American acceptance of the bid was unexpected.
-It had presented a big challenge.
+Seventeen years later in 1999, the Kingfisher Group CEO Sir Geoffrey Mulcahy, a member of the original Consortium, revealed that it had been surprised when the parent company accepted the opening bid.
+This had presented a big challenge.

-The Consortium was underwritten by £310m from the Merchant Bankers of Charterhouse Jaffert, which had been secured against a detailed business plan.
-This envisaged selling a number of freehold stores to pay down the debt, and was meticulously planned in advance.
-The ruthless approach to these disposals was in marked contrast to the sentimentality of the previous management.
+It had been financed by Charterhouse Jaffert, securing £310m with a detailed business plan.
+This envisaged selling a number of freehold stores to pay down the debt, and had been meticulously planned.
+The ruthless execution was in marked contrast to the sentimentality of yesteryear.

 The large, purpose-built F. W. Woolworth store in Rampant Horse Street, Norwich, which was sold to Marks and Spencer in the 1980s